-Evaluating Hearing Loss in Infants – A Crucial UKMLA/PLAB exam Scenario
+Evaluating Hearing Loss in Infants – A Crucial UKMLA/PLAB exam style Scenario

 Understanding Early Hearing Loss Management for PLAB/UKMLA Exams

-In this article, we explore a question from the August 2024 PLAB 1 exam that focuses on the early detection and management of congenital hearing loss.
+In this article, we explore a high-yield concept that focuses on the early detection and management of congenital hearing loss.
 This scenario is vital for medical students preparing for licensing exams like the UKMLA and PLAB, as it tests knowledge of paediatric diagnostic pathways and the importance of timely intervention in developmental disorders.

 What is the most appropriate next investigation?